While there is no single best college for game design, we’ve compiled a list of what we believe are The Top 75 Gaming Colleges in The World.

 For aspiring artists, Cogswell offers courses centered around popular design programs like Maya, Photoshop, and ZBrush.

 Our favorite aspect of The Cogswell Game Design program is their Project-Based Learning class titled “Game Studio”.
-This class aims to replicate the real world by establishing student teams tasked with creating games from scratch.
+This class aims to replicate the real world by establishing a tasked with creating games from scratch.
 Not only is this an invaluable experience for beginner designers, but it also provides graduates with a functional title for their portfolio.

 These include a BS in Computer Science with a Concentration in Game Design and Programming and an MS in Computer Science, Software Development with a coursework focused on Game Design and Programming.
 New to the school is a BA in Media Studies and a BA in Communication– both offer a concentration in Interactive Media & Game Design.